danflanagan8/crossword/README.txt

 browser to your Drupal site.
 It is not for authoring puzzles; rather, it allows you to upload crossword puzzle files that have been created elsewhere.

+=Media Integration=
+Install the submodule crossword_media to integrate with core media.

 =How To Render a Playable Puzzle=
 1. Install the crossword module.
-2. Add a Crossword field to a content type (say Puzzle).
+2. Add a Crossword field to an entity (say a node type or media type called Puzzle).
-3. On the Manage Display form for the Puzzle content type, select the "Crossword Puzzle" formatter for the Crossword field.
+3. On the Manage Display form for the Puzzle, select the "Crossword Puzzle" formatter for the Crossword field.
-4. Create a new Puzzle node using a crossword file in a supported format (Across Lite Text or Across Lite .puz).
+4. Create a new Puzzle using a crossword file in a supported format (Across Lite Text or Across Lite .puz).
-5. View the Puzzle node.
+5. View the Puzzle.
 You should see a fully functional puzzle.

 ==Keyboard Controls==
 Arrow Keys: Move the active square around the grid